- Graduate School - Northwestern University Feinberg School of Medicine (2005-2012), Neuroscience

 Brian Hitt, M.D., Ph.D.

-Brian Hitt, M.D., Ph.D., is an Assistant Professor in the Behavioral Neurology section of UT Southwestern Medical Center’s Department of Neurology and Neurotherapeutics.
+Brian Hitt, M.D., Ph.D., is an Assistant Professor in the Behavioral Neurology section of UT Southwestern Medical Center’s Department of Neurology.
 He specializes in neurodegenerative diseases and conducts basic science and translational research aimed at better understanding the molecular mechanisms of neurodegeneration and developing new diagnostic techniques.

 Dr. Hitt earned his B.S. in Neurobiology and Behavior from the University of California, Irvine and his M.D. and Ph.D from Northwestern University Feinberg School of Medicine.
 There his research focused on the molecular events leading to the formation of the beta amyloid peptide that is central to Alzheimer’s disease pathology.